 Welcome to my Picture Books 101 post series, in which I talk about the basics of writing and illustrating picture books for young readers.
-If you have a suggestion for a future column topic, feel free to let me know in the comments!

 Also see my kidlit Substack listings: